 For the purpose of understanding the impact on our cash flows from operating activities, operating net working capital is calculated as current assets, excluding cash and cash equivalents, short-term investments, and assets held-for-sale, less current liabilities, excluding dividends payable, short-term debt and the current portion of long-term debt.
 Operating net working capital was \$179.5 million as of March 31, 2021 compared to \$194.2 million as of September 30, 2020.
 The sequential decrease in net working capital was primarily driven by the collection of a \$32.1 million income tax receivable during the three months ended March 31, 2021, partially offset by activity-driven increases in other components of our operating net working capital.
-Included in accounts receivable as of March 31, 2021 was \$18.9 million of income tax receivables.
-Cash flows provided by operating activities were approximately \$58.8 million and \$232.6 million for the six months ended March 31, 2021 and 2020, respectively.
+Included for March 31, 2021, partially offset by activity-driven increases in other components of our operating net working capital and 2020, respectively.
 The decrease in cash provided by operating activities is primarily driven by lower operating activity.